-Business Brokers and M&A Intermediaries may use or reference the Lehman Scale when discussing their investment banking compensation method with a business owner contemplating the sale of their business.
+Business Brokers, M&A Advisors and Investment Bankers may use or reference the Lehman Scale when discussing their compensation method with a business owner considering the sale of their business.

 The method to compute the advisor’s compensation was originally developed in the late 1960’s and used by the Lehman Brothers when raising business capital for their clients.

 Today, the Lehman Scale is also referred to as the Lehman Formula and has been adapted since its inception.
-It is widely applied to compute the commission paid to the business broker, investment banker or other intermediary in the sale of businesses of all sizes.
+It is widely applied to compute the commission paid to the business broker, M&A Advisor, Investment Banker or other professional serving as an intermediary in the sale of businesses of all sizes.

 The Original Lehman